How to Access Property Records in Minnesota

 - Value - The document will show the value determined by the local assessor.
 The value is the base for calculating property taxes.

 - Tax Calculations - The record will show the tax calculations determined by authorities.
-It will note any exemptions and their exact values.
+It will also note any exemptions and their exact values.

 - Name of the Property Owner - The document should contain the owner's name and contact details.
 Legally, the owner is liable for the taxes.